About the Longshore & Harbor Workers' Compensation Act

 Longshoremen's Rights Under Maritime Law

 Most of the machinery used in a marine terminal requires a fair amount of skill and experience to operate safely and effectively.
 Due to the high potential for injury, the National Maritime Safety Administration was formed to protect the rights of those working in the marine cargo handling industry in the United States.
 This administration works in conjunction with the Occupational Safety and Health Administration to provide longshoremen and others in the marine cargo handling industry with information, counsel, and access to health, and safety training resources.
+These resources are essential for mitigating risks and maintaining a safe working environment.

 An injured longshoreman or harbor worker may also have the right to sue any party, other than their employer or a co-worker, who was to blame for their injuries.
 This might include the manufacturer of a defective product, a vendor or customer, or even a vessel owner or operator, depending on the circumstances.
-Having an experienced LHWCA attorney review your case is the best way to understand what options you have and what you should do next.
+Having an experienced LHWCA attorney review your situation is the best way to understand what options you have and what you should do next.

 Receiving Disability for Breathing Problems Developed in a Shipyard

 Under the Longshore and Harbor Workers' Compensation Act, you may be entitled to benefits for a work-related injury or disease, including asbestos-related lung diseases such as mesothelioma.
 Your employer's duty to provide disability compensation arises out of the employment relationship itself, so there is no need to show that the employer was at fault for exposing you to whatever caused your disability.
 Just because you did not work on a commercial vessel enough to be classified as a seaman, there are provisions other than under the Jones Act.
+Comprehensive medical documentation and timely reporting are vital to a successful claim.

 If it can be proved that your illness was developed as a direct result of your service to your employer and can be linked to the workplace, you may be entitled to benefits under the LHWCA.
+This benefit is designed to support workers who face occupational diseases due to prolonged exposure to hazardous conditions.

 Shipyards are known for carrying hazardous chemicals that, if ingested over long periods of time, can cause breathing deficiencies that require medical treatment.
 The severity of your breathing problem will depend on the amount of hazardous chemicals and substances in your shipyard as well as the amount of time you spent with them.
 As a shipyard worker, you are entitled to benefits under maritime law even though your work was not directly on a vessel.
 If you have developed a breathing problem, it would be best to contact your doctor immediately to ascertain the extent of your illness so that adequate treatment can be applied.
 Your illness may be mild, but it could also be severe.
 Your employer is obligated to pay your medical bills if your illness can be connected to your work at your shipyard workplace.
 Ask your employer if you are unsure whether you can be covered.